- Making it work for you

 Great idea!
 Some Jewish books that might be good for the season are This Is Real and You Are Completely Unprepared: The Days of Awe as a Journey of Transformation and These Are the Words: A Vocabulary of Jewish Spiritual Life.
 But please leave the electronics - phones, kindles, ipads, etc - at home.
 Feel free to take a walk outside, and please use the space as need to stretch your legs and your body!
 Schmoozing is great as long as it’s not too close to where services are - please be respectful to not interfere with others' spiritual practice!

 Do I need to wear a Kippah or a Tallis?

 We welcome the use of head coverings and prayer shawls as symbols of Jewish worship.
 However, individual choice is respected.
 Some folks who don’t wear a tallit for the rest of the service try to put on when they are coming up for an aliyah -- someone in your row might be willing to lend theirs.
 Above all, we want you to feel comfortable, welcome and holy in whatever garb you choose to don for the occasion.
 And please, do not impose your standards of ritual dress on others, or make assumptions about people's genders based on their choice of garb!

 I notice that the person next to me isn’t wearing a tallis and/or kippah and it's really bothering me.
 Can I remind them to wear one?

 Nah.
 Focus on how you can best get your heart right and let your neighbor worry about how they can best get their heart right.
 As Reconstructionists, we uphold the necessity of individual and communal autonomy in determining how to best reconstruct Judaism for our particular time and place.

 My neighbor is flipping furiously through the pages.
 Can I help them find their place?

 Are children welcome in the main service?
-Shall I encourage parents to visit the children's service?
+Shall I encourage parents to visit the childcare room?